chiel/react-redux-formal/README.md

   - `fields` *(Object)*: Object containing field specifications.
 The key will be reused when injecting fields into your component.
   - [`getInitialValues`] *(Function)*: A function which allows you to select initial state for your form.
-This gets passed the entire state of your app.
+This gets passed the same arguments as redux `connect`'s `mapStateToProps`.
   - [`inputTypes`] *(Object)*: Custom input types.
 This can be used to specify your own input types if you don't want to use the ones provided.
 - `component` *(Component)*: The component to wrap.